mjlacey/lithiuminventory/content/materials/current/separators.md

 ## Common materials

 Battery separators in commercial use are most typically porous poly(ethylene) or poly(propylene).
 Thin coatings (ca. 2 µm) of aluminium oxide (Al<sub>2</sub>O<sub>3</sub>) or boehmite (AlO(OH)) particles on one or both sides are common, to enhance mechanical, thermal and electrochemical stability.

+## Key metrics

+- **MacMullin number**.
+A measure of the reduction in effective ionic conductivity of the electrolyte layer caused by the separator.
+[Read more about MacMullin number measurement](/experimental-electrochemistry/macmullin-number-measurement).

 ## Supporting literature